adamf-ssl/CABF-Drafts/NSR.md

 **Privileged Access**: Access to CA Infrastructure or Network Boundary Controls that provides capabilities or permissions enabling administration, configuration, management, or operation of such systems.

 **Public Key**: The cryptographic key of an asymmetric Key Pair that can be made public without compromising the security of the Key Pair.
 It may be used to verify digital signatures and/or to encrypt data that can be decrypted by the corresponding Private Key.

+**RA System**: A system used by a CA or Delegated Third Party to store, access, process, or manage data or provide services related to performing:

+   1. identity validation;
+   2. identity authentication;
+   3. account registration;
+   4. certificate application; or
+   5. certificate approval;

 **Requirements**: The Network and Certificate System Security Requirements found in this document.